can-onur/SPFX-with-Redux---OnPremise/README.md

 npm install --global gulp
 ```

+You should use nodejs 8.17.0 to build.

+In case of any problem you can get in touch with me.

 ## Building the code

 Download & install all dependencies, build, bundle & package the project